Bước nhảy hoàn vũ season 2: Elimination order

 According to Người đưa tin, the withdrawal of Vĩnh Thụy was like a pre-show elimination because no one could be too fool to easily leave the highest rated show which helped them a lot to gain more fame and earn more money.
 The pre-elimination was heavily promoted by the media.

 About the real cast member, step by step Vĩ Văn, Kim Hiền, Huy Khánh, Vũ Thu Phương, etc. were eliminated as audience thought.
 Hoàng Anh, who was Huy Khánh's ex-wife, used Facebook note for raising a tension with the producers after he was out of the race.
 She also reported Khánh said to their kid to watch Bước nhảy hoàn vũ on Sunday night prior to his elimination.
 That seemed the producers played treat, particularly had rigged the show.
-Producers denied these claims as baseless stating that there was officially a company collecting and classifying messages, and the results were not be revealed by producers alone without VTV's permission.
+Producers denied these claims as baseless stating that there was officially a company collecting and classifying messages, and the results were not to be revealed by producers alone without VTV's permission.
 Simultaneously, they refused to give any information about how Huy Khánh was sent home.
 Under pressure, producers finally agreed to provide information about textgate and to clarify everything.